 Labour regained the constituency at the 1992 election.
 Bill Olner beat Lew Stevens and retained the seat in 2001 and 2005.
 Olner announced in 2007 that he would not be contesting the 2010 general election and would be standing down at the end of the 2005-2010 parliament.

-Former Nuneaton and Bedworth Council Leader, Marcus Jones was successful in taking the seat for the Conservative Party at the 2010 election and successfully defending it in both 2015 and 2017.
+Former Nuneaton and Bedworth Council Leader, Marcus Jones was successful in taking the seat for the Conservative Party at the 2010 election and successfully defending it in 2015, 2017 and December 2019.

 Nuneaton is seen as a 'bellwether' seat - very often the way Nuneaton votes reflects how the rest of the country will vote.